PART TEN: PAYMENTS AND COLLECTION

 Credit for foreign taxes – employee of a certain employer

 207C.
-If an individual has income, the place of production of which is in Israel only
+If an individual has income, the place of production of which is in Israel

 because of the provisions of section 4A(b)(1), then for purpose of the